copyrofire/DiscordBot/README.md

 # DiscordBot
-A simple Discord bot that can be online in just 2minutees!
+A simple Discord bot that can be online in just 2 minutes!
 Can be used to continue and develop it to your liking!

 # Requirements